nagyist/tao-user-guide/src/3.0/interactions/media-interaction.md

 **Step 2:** Fill in the question field.

 This will describe the task given to the Test-taker ("View carefully the following film", "Listen to the inflections in the following sound bite", etc.).
+Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a still picture.

 **Step 3:** In the Properties Panel, determine the size of the screen on which the video or audio will play, select if the media device should *autostart* (begin playing on opening the item), *loop* (play over and over again), and be allowed to pause, and if looped, how many times it should play through before stopping.